 The less care you have given your roof and the older the roof age will increase the likelihood of the need for a replacement.

-The basic foundation of having a healthy and working roof is to regularly inspect and clean it.
+The basic foundation of having healthy and working shingle roof maintenance is to regularly inspect and clean it.
 It is recommended to clean your roof at least once a year, but we suggest at least three or four times a year, or after a heavy storm.
 By doing so, you’ll be able to quickly spot major issues, such as roof leaks, ventilation problems, and unwanted guests (such as bats, bugs, and squirrels).

 The other option to spot leaks is to go inside the attic during a rainy day and shine a flashlight around the ceiling.
 Since light picks up drops of water, you’ll easily be able to spot any damage.
 We cover this in more detail later in this article in our “Step 7: Head To The Attic” section.